strapi/community-content/.github/ISSUE_TEMPLATE/issue.md

 **The concerning content**
 <!--
-Hello 👋 Thank you for submitting a topic.
+Hello 👋

 Before you start, please make sure your issue is understandable and reproducible.
 To make your issue readable make sure you use valid Markdown syntax.

-Please explain which tutorial has an issue.
+Please explain which article or tutorial has an issue.
 -->

 **Issue**